 - Co-author, “CMS Requires COVID-19 Vaccination for Health Care Facility Staff,” Health Care Law Today (November 9, 2021)

-- Author, “Episode 16: Community Health Centers: Issues Facing FQHCs Today,” Health Care Law Today & Health Care Law Today Podcast (July 27, 2021)
+- Author, “Episode 16: Community Health Centers: Issues Facing FQHCs Today,” Health Care Law Today and Health Care Law Today Podcast (July 27, 2021)

 - Co-author, “Payment Dispute with a Medicaid Health Plan?
 State Not Obligated to Help, According to Federal Court,” Health Care Law Today (July 14, 2021)

-- “Federally Qualified Health Centers (FQHCs) – Overview and Emerging Issues,” Presentation to AHLA Educational Call (April 9, 2021)
+- Presenter, “Federally Qualified Health Centers (FQHCs) – Overview and Emerging Issues,” AHLA Educational Call (April 9, 2021)

 - Co-author, “Congress Requires New Reporting for States That Make Medicaid Supplemental Payments,” Health Care Law Today (February 23, 2021)

-- “Diving Deeper into the Revised Stark and Kickback Rules,” Foley & Lardner Webinar Presentation (January 26, 2021)
+- Presenter, “Diving Deeper into the Revised Stark and Kickback Rules,” Foley & Lardner webinar (January 26, 2021)

 - Co-author, “New HHS Board Will Hear 340B Drug Pricing Disputes,” Health Care Law Today (December 15, 2020)

-- “Social Determinants of Health: Use of Medicare and Medicaid Funds,” Presentation to County Counsel’s Association of California’s Health and Welfare Fall 2020 Study Section Meeting (October 29, 2020)
+- Presenter, “Social Determinants of Health: Use of Medicare and Medicaid Funds,” County Counsels’ Association of California’s Health and Welfare Fall 2020 Study Section Meeting (October 29, 2020)

-- “Digging Deeper in Your Audits: An Investigative Approach to Effective Compliance, the 60-day Rule, and Identifying Overpayments,” Presentation to AHLA Virtual Fraud and Compliance Forum (September 29, 2020)
+- Presenter, “Digging Deeper in Your Audits: An Investigative Approach to Effective Compliance, the 60-day Rule, and Identifying Overpayments,” AHLA Virtual Fraud and Compliance Forum (September 29, 2020)

 - Co-author, “Patient Records: Part 2 Final Rule Reduces Substance Use Disorder Record Sharing Barriers,” Health Care Law Today (July 15, 2020)

-- “Medicaid Payment Reform – Uncertain Future of Supplemental Payments,” Presentation to American Health Law Association (May 5, 2020)
+- Presenter, “Medicaid Payment Reform – Uncertain Future of Supplemental Payments,” American Health Law Association (May 5, 2020)

-- Co-author, “COVID-19: CARES Act Overhauls Federal Substance Use Disorder Privacy Law,” Foley's Coronavirus Resource Center & Health Care Law Today (March 26, 2020)
+- Co-author, “COVID-19: CARES Act Overhauls Federal Substance Use Disorder Privacy Law,” Foley’s Coronavirus Resource Center and Health Care Law Today (March 26, 2020)

 - Co-author, “FQHCs: Practical Impacts of Governance Requirements,” Health Care Law Today (January 8, 2020)